pedsmoreira/casex/README.md

 * `s`: first letter of the second and subsequent words
 * `e`: second and subsequent letters of the second and subsequent words

-Confusing?
-Check out the [demo](https://codesandbox.io/s/8y83k797v0) and/or examples below.
-I'm sure you'll get the hang of it :)

-_Note: You could use any other letters to describe, such as `aa$aa` or `na_me`.
+_Note: You can use any other letters to describe, such as `aa$aa` or `na_me`.
 What matters is that it takes the first two and last two letters for checking capitalization and whatever is in the middle is "glue"._

 #### 2.1 Special transformations